kr1stj0n/testREADME/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GPL License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <!-- CONTACT -->